General Ill Feeling After Colonoscopy: 5 Causes & When to See a Doctor.

 Learn More about the possible side effects of anesthesia.

 Colon preparation aims to empty your colon before a colonoscopy.
 Preparation often requires mega doses of a laxative.

 The most commonly used preparation is osmotic laxatives (as polyethylene glycol (MiraLax®)).

 Osmotic laxatives work by drawing water into your colon.
 However, it can lead to side effects such as:

-- Dehydration: This is more common in the elderly and children.
-The risk of dehydration increases when you fail to drink enough amounts of fluids.
+- Dehydration: This is more common in older people and children.
+The risk of dehydration increases when you fail to drink enough fluids.

 - ‘Electrolytes disturbances: Osmotic laxative used during preparation may lead to disruption in your body trace elements such as potassium and sodium.

-Both dehydration and electrolyte disturbances can cause general ill feelings after colonoscopy.
+Both dehydration and electrolyte disturbances can cause general ill feelings after a colonoscopy.

 Symptoms of dehydration (reference):

 - Extreme thirst.